 This interworking between Jabber and other communication devices doesn’t work flawlessly.
 There are synchronization issues when Jabber is used in combination with the Cisco Extension Mobility feature.
 Moreover, Jabber also doesn’t support automatic forwarding.
 Forwarding must be activated manually in the Jabber client.

 The good thing is that there are smart solutions for this, which we cover in this blog.
 First, we describe a little bit more what Cisco Jabber is and what features it supports.
 Then, we explore the opportunities to blend the Jabber functionality with other communication channels.
+Or, click the button below and try immediate our powerfull Forwarding Assistant.

 Although we refer to Jabber as the Cisco UC solution, Jabber is originally the name of the Extensible Messaging and Presence Protocol (XMPP).
 XMPP is the open technology for instant messaging and presence.
 The protocol was developed around 20 years ago for near real-time instant messaging (IM), sharing presence information and contact list maintenance.
 Jabber technology has also been used in other applications, including VoIP signaling, gaming and social networking.
 One of the first commercial implementations of XMPP was Jabber XCP.
 The company and technology behind Jabber XCP was acquired by Cisco Systems in 2008.
 Cisco subsequently integrated the Jabber application into their Unified Collaboration portfolio.